Best Overall Sustainable Dresses: TAMGA Designs

 Its manufacturers are qualified under the ISO 14001 standard, which includes energy efficiency and limitations on waste output.
 Siizu’s dresses come in unique cuts and colors, including the puff-sleeve wrap dress, which is versatile across seasons.

 Truly ethical dresses come from companies that are completely transparent about their production processes and use only ethically sourced or recyclable materials.
-Companies that commit to clear goals and standards, like Everlane’s commitment to aligning with the Paris Agreement or Nu-In’s commitment to veganism, are trustworthy to produce pieces with minimal carbon footprint.
+Companies that commit to clear goals and standards, like Everlane’s commitment to aligning with the Paris Agreement or Nu-In’s commitment to veganism, are trustworthy enough to produce pieces with minimal carbon footprint.

-Buying ethical clothing is a holistic approach to fashion, because not only does it impact the lives of the people who work to fabricate textiles, it also reduces the cost to the environment.
+Buying ethical clothing is a holistic approach to fashion, because not only does it impact the lives of the people who work to fabricate textiles, but it also reduces the cost to the environment.
 And, every little bit helps.

-Ethically-made, eco-friendly dresses are sometimes more expensive than their fast-fashion counterparts because factory workers are paid fair wages and higher-quality materials are used in production.
+Ethically made, eco-friendly dresses are sometimes more expensive than their fast-fashion counterparts because factory workers are paid fair wages and higher-quality materials are used in production.
 However, sustainable dresses are worth the investment, especially considering they are designed to be purchased in lower quantities, durable enough to last for years, and timeless in style so they outlast trends.
 In order to achieve this quality in your wardrobe without breaking the bank, keep an eye out for sales, particularly at the end of the season.

 Most sustainable dresses are designed to be relatively trans-seasonal anyway, so you’ll still be able to wear them right away.
 If you’re still struggling to find affordable eco-friendly dresses, consider buying secondhand or from local sellers in your city.
 Search for sellers on Etsy or similar online marketplaces who upcycle secondhand clothing.
-If you’re looking to save and indulge in the occasional trend, consider renting pieces from companies like Rent the Runway or labels with their own garment rental progam (like ba&sh, listed below).
+If you’re looking to save and indulge in the occasional trend, consider renting pieces from companies like Rent the Runway or labels with their own garment rental program (like ba&sh, listed below).

 We’ve included a list of some honorably mentioned sustainable brands below.